 When to Issue Negative Assurance?

-- When some External Auditor or Accountant is analyzing and reviewing another Auditor’s/Accountant’s work and not finds enough shreds of evidence about the wrongdoing, then the issuance of Negative Assurance takes place.
+- When some External Auditor or Accountant is analyzing and reviewing another Auditor’s/Accountant’s work and does not find enough shreds of evidence about the wrongdoing then the issuance of Negative Assurance takes place.
 Also, here the scope of examination is very narrow, as the Auditor only verifies a few things.
 As a result, the Auditor is not 100% sure about the company and so releases this written document.

 - Often the issuance of this document takes place for the external public at large.
 It is released before the issuance of its securities.

-Thus the purpose of issuance can be for internal purpose or external purpose.
+Thus the purpose of issuance can be for internal purposes or external purposes.